zwang695/alexa-skills-list/skills/B01BMUU6JQ/README.md

 * *Alexa, open the magic door*

+Special for Easter: Inside the garden in the mountains, find magical items to get a prize!

 The Magic Door is an Alexa-powered choose your own adventure with original stories.
 You can tell Alexa what choices to make as you navigate a forest, a garden, or an ancient temple.
 You can find hidden items, solve riddles, and help magical creatures.

 ***